MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browser-features.md

 *  **Configurable** indicates that you can turn on or off the feature using WebView2 APIs or command-line switches.

 > [!NOTE]
-> This article doesn't cover modifying features using command-line switches.
-For more information about turning on and off features with command-line switches, see [List of Chromium Command Line Switches](https://peter.sh/experiments/chromium-command-line-switches).
+> This article doesn't cover modifying features by using command-line switches.
+For more information about turning on and off features by using command-line switches, see [List of Chromium Command Line Switches](https://peter.sh/experiments/chromium-command-line-switches).

 | Feature | Default state | Configurable | Details |
 | --- | --- | --- | --- |